simonjamesrowe/component-test/README.md

 ## Highlights

 ### Test Container Support, through the use of:
 - @WithVaultContainer
 - @WithMongoDBContainer
 - @WithPostgresContainer
     - This annotation has two parameters:
         - poolSize - the number of connections in conn pool (default 2)
         - command - the command for container (default  postgres -c max_connections=500 -c shared_buffers=256MB)
 - @WithElasticSearchContainer
+- @WithEmbeddedKafka

 There are two ways to use these annotations: